ARCTraining/swd2_git/_episodes/03-create.md

 > ## Places to Create Git Repositories
 >
-> Dracula starts a new project, `moons`, related to his `planets` project.
+> Jane starts a new project, `infection`, related to her `inflammation` project.
-> Despite Wolfman's concerns, he enters the following sequence of commands to
+> Despite Samit's concerns, ahe enters the following sequence of commands to
 > create one Git repository inside another:
 >
 > ~~~
 > $ cd                   # return to home directory
-> $ mkdir planets  # make a new directory planets
+> $ mkdir inflammation   # make a new directory inflammation
-> $ cd planets     # go into planets
+> $ cd inflammation      # go into inflammation
-> $ git init       # make the planets directory a Git repository
+> $ git init             # make the inflammation directory a Git repository
-> $ mkdir moons    # make a sub-directory planets/moons
+> $ mkdir infections     # make a sub-directory inflammation/infection
-> $ cd moons       # go into planets/moons
+> $ cd infection         # go into inflammation/infection
-> $ git init       # make the moons sub-directory a Git repository
+> $ git init             # make the infection sub-directory a Git repository
 > ~~~
 > {: .bash}
 >
 > Why is it a bad idea to do this?
-(Notice here that the `planets` project is now also tracking the entire `moons` repository.)
+(Notice here that the `inflammation` project is now also tracking the entire `infection` repository.)
-> How can Dracula undo his last `git init`?
+> How can Jane undo her last `git init`?
 >
 > > ## Solution
 > >